Bankruptcy Filings in Colorado Among the Elderly Have Increased, Mainly Because of Credit Card Debt

 Most of the bankruptcy filings I see from elderly clients are chapter 7 cases.
 Having a limited income due to being retired, the overwhelming majority of my clients pass the Means Test and are not required to pay back any debts to unsecured creditors in a chapter 13 payment plan.

-Other bankruptcy clients, again due to limited income and having been retired and out of the workforce for several years, are forced into a chapter 13 having filed for chapter 7 within the past 8 years.
+Other bankruptcy clients, again due to limited income and having been retired and out of the workforce for several years, are forced into a chapter 13 bankruptcy having filed for chapter 7 bankruptcy within the past 8 years.